August’s Birthstone :: Peridot

 Fun Fact: Peridot is rarely found within meteorites!

-Because peridot is an expensive gemstone, I’m using green cut Czech glass beads as a substitute (see the strands above), which I found at my local Michaels Store.
+Because peridot is an expensive gemstone, I’m using green cut Czech glass beads as a substitute (see the strands above).
 By selecting the lime green beads from the strand, some of which have an aurora borealis coating, I was able to collect a group of beads with some varieties of greens which more closely emulate the natural differences in real peridot.

 Earrings are always a great place to start with birthstone gifts.
 They’re one-size-fits-all accessory that people have fun with.
 I found these beautiful earring connectors to serve as the base for my sparkling green earrings.